Close Menu

 Improved returns over time

 Beyond risk management, calendar-based rebalancing has been shown to enhance portfolio returns.
-A notable 22-year study, covering the period from 1989 to 2011, found that portfolios rebalanced at the end of each calendar year outperformed those that were left unmanaged.
-This approach capitalizes on the natural market fluctuations by selling high-performing assets and buying undervalued ones, effectively implementing a “buy low, sell high” discipline.
+A notable 22-year study, covering 1989 to 2011, found that portfolios rebalanced at the end of each calendar year outperformed those left unmanaged.

 Simplicity and ease of implementation

-However, as noted by Forbes, this method may sometimes trigger unnecessary transactions if the portfolio hasn’t drifted significantly, potentially increasing costs.
-Investors should weigh the trade-offs between simplicity and transaction efficiency when choosing their rebalancing strategy.
-Furthermore, the ease of calendar-based rebalancing can also foster a sense of discipline, encouraging investors to adhere to their investment strategies instead of reacting impulsively to market fluctuations.
+The ease of calendar-based rebalancing can foster discipline, encouraging investors to adhere to their investment strategies rather than react impulsively to market fluctuations.
 By establishing a routine, investors can cultivate a more structured approach to managing their portfolios, ultimately leading to better financial outcomes over time.

 How to Implement a Calendar-Based Rebalancing Strategy